Capability of Programs

 - cross-program invocations

-For cross-program invocations the programs invoked inherit the budget of their parent.
-If an invoked program consume the budget or exceeds a bound the entire invocation chain and the parent are halted.
+For cross-program invocations, the instructions invoked inherit the budget of their parent.
+If an invoked instruction consumes the transactions remaining budget, or exceeds a bound, the entire invocation chain and the top level transaction processing are halted.

-The current compute budget can be found in the Solana SDK.
+The current compute budget can be found in the Solana Program Runtime.

 - Cannot exceed 4 levels of cross-program invocations.

-Since the compute budget is consumed incrementally as the program executes the total budget consumption will be a combination of the various costs of the operations it performs.
+NOTE: Since the compute budget is consumed incrementally as the transaction executes, the total budget consumption will be a combination of the various costs of the operations it performs.

 At runtime a program may log how much of the compute budget remains.
 See debugging for more information.